Why Calibration of Your Measuring Instruments is Important

 What is calibration?

 Calibration is a comparison between a known measurement (the standard) and the measurement using your instrument.
 Typically, the accuracy of the standard should be ten times the accuracy of the measuring device being tested.
-However, accuracy ratio of 3:1 is acceptable by most standards organizations.
+However, an accuracy ratio of 3:1 is acceptable by most standards organizations.
+Sure Controls provides preventative field service to help you ensure your instruments and controls are accurately calibrated.

 To explain how calibration is performed we can use an external micrometer as an example.
 Here, accuracy of the scale is the main parameter for calibration.
 In addition, these instruments are also calibrated for zero error in the fully closed position and flatness and parallelism of the measuring surfaces.
 For the calibration of the scale, a calibrated slip gauge is used.
 A calibrated optical flat is used to check the flatness and parallelism.